Penalty (gridiron football): The ten-second runoff rule

 Starting in 2011, the NCAA adopted a similar 10-second penalty rule for college football.
 Like the NFL rule, it applies in the last minute of each half, but the NCAA rule differs in that it applies to fouls by either side that cause a clock stoppage.
 Like the NFL rule, the team that benefits from the penalty may elect to take both the yardage and the runoff, the yardage alone, or neither (but not the runoff in lieu of yards).
 The penalized team may elect to take a charged timeout in order to avoid the runoff.

 The NCAA rule was passed in response to the end of the 4th quarter in the 2010 Music City Bowl.
 In that game, the North Carolina Tar Heels were down 20–17 at the end of the 4th quarter, and because they had no timeouts, they spiked the ball to stop the clock with 1 second left while too many men were on the field due to confusion about whether the field goal unit needed to come on the field.
 Because college football did not yet have the 10-second runoff, UNC was penalized 5 yards but was still able to kick the field goal to send the game to overtime, since the foul caused the clock to stop with time remaining.
 UNC won the game.

 In both the NFL and NCAA, a 10-second runoff is assessed if the game is stopped in the final two minutes of either half/overtime for an instant replay review, and the review determines the clock would not have stopped otherwise.
 This provision was used near the end of regulation in the 2018 LSU vs. Texas A&M game.
 An interception by LSU's Grant Delpit was overruled when it was determined Texas A&M quarterback Kellen Mond retrieved a bad snap with his right knee on the ground, ending the play.
 After the ball was re-spotted and the clock reset, 10 seconds were deducted and the clock restarted on the ready-for-play signal.
-In this situation, either team may call a time-out to prevent the runoff.
+In this situation, either team may call a time-out to prevent the runoff that neither team can decline.

 List of penalties

-In the NFL, most defensive penalties result in an automatic first down.
+In the NFL, most defensive penalties result in an automatic first down: the offense is given a first down regardless of how many yards they have moved since their last first down, including the penalty.
 The exceptions are offside, encroachment, neutral zone infraction, delay of game, illegal substitution, calling excess timeouts, running into a kicker, and having more than 11 men on the field.
-In these cases, the appropriate yardage penalty is assessed.
-If the yardage penalty results in a first down, then a new set of downs is awarded; otherwise, there is a repeat of down.
+In these cases, the appropriate yardage penalty is assessed, and a first down is given only if the net yardage by the offense since the last first down, including the penalty, is at least ten yards; if not, there is a repeat of down.